To ensure that we process your personal data fairly and lawfully we are required to inform you:

 Durham University has a network closed circuit television system, both digital and analogue.
 Cameras are located in various areas of the campus, both external and internal.
 Those cameras that are recording collect images of students, staff and visitors to its estate.
 The images are securely stored on Durham University’s hard drive system.

 When processing your personal data the University relies on Legitimate Interests as the legal basis for the reasons specified below:

 Implementing University regulations, policies and procedures.

 Durham University registers its processing of personal information with the Information Commissioner’s Office: Registration number Z5704339.

 Individuals Captured by CCTV: How personal data is stored

-CCTV data is securely stored on University hard drives and is only accessed in accordance with the CCTV Codes of Practice issued by the Information Commissioner’s Office.
+CCTV data is securely stored on University hard drives and is only accessed in accordance with the ICO's guidance on CCTV and video surveillance.

 Individuals Captured by CCTV: How personal data is processed

 In the event of an incident of crime or suspected crime, an infringement of Durham University’s regulations, policies or procedures or the requirement to investigate an incident, then specific areas of data may be searched and retained.
 Access to that data is regulated in accordance with the Durham University Closed Circuit Television (CCTV) Policy and Procedures.